Skip to Main Content Go to Sitemap

 If you do not have a transcript from your current year, one from your previous year would be acceptable (i.e. you are in third year but send second year marks).

-Reference Letter(s)
+Reference letter(s)

 Yes.
-A reference should be from someone you feel would be best able to describe your past or current work/school experience.
-If you are not sure if a reference letter from a particular individual would be acceptable, please contact the scientist(s) to whom you wish to apply to ask.
+A reference should be from someone who can best speak to your past or current work/academic experience and relevant skillsIf you are unsure whether a letter from a particular individual would be appropriate, please contact the researcher(s) you wish to apply to for clarification.

 You may address your reference letter to: SickKids Hiring Manager.